andreamoleri/DataArchitecture/README.md

 Documents can contain various fields, and the fields can hold different data types from one document to another.
 This is a significant distinction from relational databases, where declaring a table schema is necessary before inserting data.
 MongoDB's flexible schema allows us to iterate rapidly and evolve as our requirements change.
 Here's a practical example of this flexible schema.
-Suppose we have an online furniture store with a catalog of items.
+Suppose we have an online tech store with a catalog of items.
 When we start developing our application, we decide to include an `"_id"`, a `"name"`, and a `"price"` for each item.

 ```bash